mherrmann/fullcalendar-columns/README.md

 Unlike other similar solutions, this is *not* a fork of FullCalendar.
 This has the advantage that you can use it with newer versions of FullCalendar, and do not have to depend on a probably unmaintained clone.

 ## Caveats
 The implementation works by tricking FullCalendar into displaying columns as separate days.
-For example: A Friday with two columns is rendered behind the scenes by asking FullCalendar to draw two days, Friday and Saturday, where Saturday corresponds to Friday's second column.
+For example: A Friday with two columns is rendered behind the scenes by asking FullCalendar to draw two days, Friday and the coming Monday, where Monday corresponds to Friday's second column.
 Care is taken to make this trick transparent to the user (you), but in some cases this is not 100% possible.
 For example, some [View Object](http://fullcalendar.io/docs/views/View_Object) properties such as `end` do not contain the "correct" value.
-Another example is the fact that in the `options` parameter, when you specify the view, you have to set the `duration` to the number of columns.

 ## Maintenance
 This repository captures the state of code which I use in production and currently does not include features which I do not need.
 However, I am open to feature or pull requests.